SatoruItaya/setup-Macintosh/README.md

 # setup-Macintosh

-Installs some packages (Homebrew etc.) by Ansible
+Installs some packages (Homebrew etc.) and files by Ansible

 # Environment
 - macOS